 By the Feel of Your Voice

 When thinking about pitch, it is not recommendable to have thoughts regarding hitting high notes.
 In fact, the tone should not be thought of as a kind of note.
 In your head, regard and picture pitch to be a note that requires to be hit.
 At first, it might be difficult, but an attempt should be made to avoid listening to your own voice or the music if you are endeavoring to reach a particular pitch.
 The ideal thing will be to go by the feel of your voice.

 Avoid Pushing Your Voice

 It is highly possible to assume that your voice needs to reach up in order to achieve this.
-However, straining the vocal chords will result in air being lost.
-That will in turn lead to worsening of the tone, if not an improvement.
-Singing of high notes should actually be carried out in a similar head voice as different notes that can be sung.
+However, straining the vocal cords will result in air being lost.
+That will, in turn, lead to worsening of the tone, if not an improvement.
+The singing of high notes should actually be carried out in a similar head voice as different notes that can be sung.
 The alternative will result in the voice cracking, while as you sing your voice will be falsetto and the larynx will get strained.